No, Sriracha hasn’t been discontinued, but production is suspended

 THE ANSWER

-No, Sriracha hot chili sauce has not been discontinued, but production is suspended until at least September due to a “severe” chili pepper shortage.
+No, Sriracha hot chili sauce has not been discontinued, but production is suspended until further notice due to a “severe” chili pepper shortage.

 WHAT WE FOUND